drausin/libri-experiments/experiments/exp01/README.md

 - Put/Get response times (p50, p95)
 - availability %

-Our goal over the course of this experiment was to achieve sub-second latency for Get and Put requests at a million average users with reasonable resource usage (e.g., less than 1 CPU and 8 GB ram per librarian).
+Our goal over the course of this experiment was to achieve sub-second latency and 99.99% availability for Get and Put requests at a million average users with reasonable resource usage (e.g., less than 1 CPU and 8 GB RAM per librarian).

 ### Methods & Results